RongX02/MIST-4610-Project-1/README.md

 <img width="317" height="210" alt="Screenshot 2025-10-26 at 5 30 47 PM" src="https://github.com/user-attachments/assets/ef97f327-3eb9-45a6-9d00-dd61295af087" />

 Query 7 allows a hospital administrator to track patients that have outstanding balances by department.
-Departments with high unpaid revenue can be identified and action can be taken to lessen the number of unpaid bills.
+Departments with high unpaid revenue can be identified, and action can be taken to lessen the number of unpaid bills.

 Query 8 allows one to find the cost of the patient's bill and organize it based on their insurance provider